 It is a working seminar in various topics in statistics.
-Each semester and during the summer, we choose some topic of interest and meet once a week (usually on Friday afternoon a couple of hours before happy hour) to discuss the topic.
+Each semester and during the summer, we choose some topic of interest and meet once a week (usually on Friday afternoon an hour or so before happy hour) to discuss the topic.

 The idea is to have some fun and to learn something.